kenjennings/Atari-Pet-Frogger/README_Porting.md

   - Normal color interpretation utilizing color indirection.
   - 3 GTIA modes: 16 shades of one base color.
 Up to 9 colors using color indirection.
 16 colors all using the same brightness.

--  An easy but infrequently used feature is color mixing between Player/Missile pixels and playfield pixels engaged by certain priority controls.
+-  An easy but infrequently used feature is color mixing between Player/Missile pixels and playfield pixels engaged by specific priority controls.
 This can create up to 23 colors in normal color interpretation mode and up to 38 colors in the GTIA color interpretation modes.

 - Fine scrolling.
   - Up to 16 pixels horizontally (4 normal text characters) and up to 16 scan lines vertically.
   - Hardware assisted coarse scrolling.
 The Display List can contain a pointer to the memory to use for graphics.
 "Moving" a line of text or graphics on screen requires only updating the pointer to memory instead of redrawing the entire line of data in memory.

-- Player/Missile graphics
-  - Four, 8-bit wide "Players" with separate color registers from the text/graphics colors.
-  - Four, 2-bit wide "Missiles" using the associated Players' colors, or a separate playfield color as a "Fifth Player".
-  - Bits rendered as 1, 2, or 4 medium resolution pixels.
-  - Full collision detection of Player/Missiles to each other and to each specific color of playfield pixel.
-  - Variable priority allowing Player/Missiles to be in front of or behind playfield text/graphics.

  - Four channel sound with variable noise waveforms.

  - Two (or four on the Atari 400/800) game controller ports provide inputs separate from the keyboard.
 (Digital joysticks, potentiometers, and light pen input.)